dfrappart/dfrappart.github.io/_posts/2021-10-27-Levering_Logic_apps_to_do_ops_stuff_on_AKS_part1.markdown

 ```

-Obviously, i don't really want to call the api.
-I could, but i'm not good at it and i prefer to find something easier.
+Obviously, I don't really want to call the API.
+I could, but I'm not good at it and I prefer to find something easier.
-So, how could i do that ?
+So, how could I do that ?
 With an Azure service of course, and this service is in this case [Logic App](https://docs.microsoft.com/en-us/azure/logic-apps/).
 Let's have a look.

 ## 3. Interacting with Azure resource through Azure Logic Apps

-So first thing first, i need a Logic apps.
+So first thing first, I need a Logic App.
-I won't go in the detail on how to create a blanck logic app, it's quite easy and it can be done many way, such as through terraform for example ^^:
+I won't go in the detail on how to create a blank Logic App, it's quite easy and it can be done many ways, such as through Terraform for example ^^:

 ```bash